the Buckingham Branch Railroad is the largest short line railroad in Virginia, with over 280 miles of track in four divisions

 The next expansion was in 2009.
 The Buckingham Branch Railroad leased the 59 miles of Norfolk Southern track between Burkeville and Clarksville.3

-The track between Clarksville and Keysvville had been built in 1884 by the Richmond and Mecklenburg Railroad.
+The track between Clarksville and Keysville had been built in 1884 by the Richmond and Mecklenburg Railroad.
 The track between Keysville and Burkeville had been completed by the Richmond and Danville Railroad, which connected those two cities in 1856.
 It was operated by the Southern Railway until its merger of the Norfolk and Western Railroad in 1982.

 The new Norfolk Southern Railroad reduced costs by abandoning duplicative track, or spinning off short lines to create the Thoroughbred Shortline Program.
 In 2009, Norfolk Southern changed operators and the Buckingham Branch Railroad began operating the "Virginia Southern" between Clarksville and Keysvville.4